mfp/extprot/doc/protocol-definition.md

-extprot protocols are defined using an abstract syntax to define *messages*.
+extprot protocols define *messages* which are specified using an abstract syntax.
 Each message is composed of a number of *fields* of different *types*.

 Messages are defined as follows: